 Do all insurance companies offer specialty car insurance?

-To start off with, it is important to know that not all insurance companies offer classic car insurance.
+To start, it is important to know that not all insurance companies offer classic car insurance.
 The company with which you insure your regular vehicle may not offer specialty coverage, so you may have to look around.

 In general, most insurance companies will give discounts if you insure more than one product with their company.
 If you find a company that sells both classic car and standard car insurance, you may be able to save money by insuring all of your vehicles with them.

 When you are searching for a company that offers specialty classic car insurance, one of the considerations you should take into account is whether the company is financially stable.
 You can find that information out from insurance rating company A.M.
 Best.